eugenia1984/airbnb-clone/README.md

 ✔️ "Listing page" with all the Home you had added.

+✔️ "Reservation page" with all the Home you had reserved.

-✔️ "Detail page", a detail of the Home by the id.
+✔️ "Detail page", a detail of the Home by the id with a calendar to make a reservation (with the date already reserved disabled).

 ✔️ Functionality:

--Add your house for rent
+-Add your Home for rent

--Add / Delete favorite house for rent
+-Add / Delete favorite Home for rent

+-Make a reservation

 ---